Hyria’s virtual recruitment forum proves more popular with visitors than the in-person event

 Work-life training opportunities

 The event additionally provided an opportunity to learn more about Hyria’s Nousussa-service, which organizes work-life training for young people.
-One department showed how easy it is to describe your skills and look for a job using their Tiitus service.
+One department showed how easy it is to describe your skills and look for vacancies using their Tiitus service.
 Teachers were advised to visit the event with students first, after which students could explore the fields and jobs that interested them in their own time.

 Widening access – open to all and open all hours